dvanderelst-classes/python-class/06_Pandas_introduction/Pandas.md

 Write a script that does the following:

 * Read in the data as a pandas dataframe
-* Prints the column names
-* Prints the first 7 lines of the data
 * Adds a new variable that lists the difference between the number of male and female workers
 * Adds a new variable ```diff_pct``` that gives the difference in average wage between the male and female workers expressed as a percentage of the female wage.
 For example, if the average female wage is 90 and the male wage is 135, this new column lists the number 50.
 In the form of an equation, this gives: